grezniczek/emm_tools/README.md

 Version | Description
 ------- | --------------------
-v1.9.0  | All features on always.
-New feature to purge the settings of any external module (per project, and system settings). v1.8.0  | REDCap v12.3 Database Query Tool integration; Field Annotation enhancements. v1.7.0  | Bugfix: Injection of field annotations in REDCap v12+. v1.6.0  | Compatibility fixes with v12.0.7.<br>Major bug fix for querying record logs.
+v1.9.0  | All features are now always on - no more configuration.<br>New feature to purge the project or system settings of any external module. v1.8.0  | REDCap v12.3 Database Query Tool integration; Field Annotation enhancements. v1.7.0  | Bugfix: Injection of field annotations in REDCap v12+. v1.6.0  | Compatibility fixes with v12.0.7.<br>Major bug fix for querying record logs.